practicingruby/practicing-ruby-paid/posts/v1/014-duck-typing.md

                  #   the passed in file handle
 ```

 But things begin to fall apart a bit when we decide we'd like `read_data()` to work with a `Tempfile`, or with a `StringIO` object, or perhaps with a mock object we've defined in our tests.
 We have managed to bake into our logic the assumption that the input is always either a descendent of `String` or a descendent of `IO`.
 The purpose of duck typing is to remove these restrictions by focusing only on the messages that are being passed back and forth between objects rather than what class they belong to.
-The code below demonstraties one way you can do that.
+The code below demonstrates one way you can do that.

 ```ruby
 def read_data(source)